 What Is Acid Reflux?

-Acid reflux is a common but complex condition that is categorised as a combination of symptoms, the most notable of them being heartburn.
+Acid reflux is a common but complex condition that leads people to buy acid reflux tablets (or source themselves an acid reflux treatment) and is categorised as a combination of symptoms, the most notable of them being heartburn.
 Heartburn occurs when an amount of stomach acid (or acidic stomach contents) travels upwards (in the wrong direction) and into the oesophagus (throat) of the individual.
 This can cause a burning pain in the lower chest of the individual, and the severity of this sensation can range from feelings of minor discomfort to major discomfort when chronic and left untreated.
 The burning sensation itself is caused owing to the high concentration of hydrochloric acid in the stomach acid itself which our stomachs have evolved to be able to withstand, our oesophagus on the other hand is delicate and is susceptible to this acid, hence the burning sensation.

 It is important to understand the distinction between acid reflux and heartburn.
 Acid reflux is the motion (the travelling upwards of the stomach acid) and therefore the classification of the medical condition i.e. it is called acid reflux.
 Heartburn is the feeling that is felt and the sensation that is caused by the action of acid reflux.